 - Newton Street Community Garden, 9 Newton Street Reservoir – OPEN NOW

-- Northcote Library Food Garden, Separation Street Northcote
+- Northcote Library, Separation Street Northcote – OPEN NOW

-- We are looking for sites in Fairfield, Thornbury and Bundoora
+- We are looking for host gardens in Fairfield, Thornbury and Bundoora

 Seed saving resources and workshops will be provided to help teach you the skills you need to save seeds.
 We ran our first free online Seed Saving workshop on Saturday 29 August, presented by local seed saving expert, Kat Lavers.
 If you missed the workshop, you can watch the recording here.

 Seed Saver Champions – we want to hear from you!
 If you would like to share stories of your special variety heirloom seeds, please get in touch by emailing firstname.lastname@example.org.